top of page

 3.1 Save time through well-organized documents

 One of the most important time savers is usually the careful and complete collection of the required documents.
-Embassies process thousands of visa applications simultaneously and it takes an extremely long time if applications or information are incomplete.
+Embassies process thousands of visa applications at the same time and it takes an extremely long time if applications or information are incomplete.
 In this case, the embassy or immigration office has to pause processing the application, contact the applicant and ask them to resubmit a document or information.
 These correction loops take an extremely long time.

 The careful compilation of documents is usually not difficult.
 Every embassy and every major immigration authority has a list of the documents required on their respective website (see e.g. List of documents required for the EU Blue Card in India (Mumbai) ).
 The information sheets on the homepage contain all the information necessary to present the right documents and the right information at the embassy appointment.
 If you follow the embassy's instructions during the application process, the application processing can be significantly accelerated.
 If necessary, you can seek professional support to clarify before submitting whether your application contains all the necessary information and whether the right documents are submitted in the right order.